dotnet-foundation/website/input/blog/posts/announcing-net-foundation-elections-2020.md

 ### How to Participate

 Members in good standing, with dues paid (or waived), are eligible to participate.
-Any pending member applications will be processed before the voting begins.
+Any membership applications submitted before July 18th at 12pm Pacific time will be processed before the voting begins.
 You can check your membership status [here](https://dotnetfoundation.org/member/profile)

 Follow us on Twitter [@dotnetfdn](https://twitter.com/dotnetfdn) and [sign up](http://eepurl.com/dhL_qb) for our [Newsletter](https://dotnetfoundation.org/news) to get updates on the process, including details on how to submit nominations to the Nomination Committee.